 As former State Training Officer (STO) and Exercise Training Officer (ETO) for the State of New York and through his work as a consultant, Mr. Riecker has worked with stakeholders across the nation within public, private, and non-government organizations; in preparedness, mitigation, response, and recovery.
 He understands the needs of different stakeholders within various sectors and industries.
 He has a successful record of leading complex projects involving a variety of stakeholders, personnel, and timelines.

 Mr. Riecker has participated in the management of 20 Presidentially declared disasters including the September 11, 2001 Terrorist Attacks and hurricanes Katrina and Sandy; as well as other disasters and emergencies including capsized ships, airplane crashes, and numerous severe storms and floods.
-He holds a Bachelor’s degree in business administration and is a Certified Emergency and Disaster Professional (CEDP).
+He holds a Bachelor’s degree in business administration, is a Certified Emergency and Disaster Professional (CEDP), and is an NFPA 3000 (Active Shooter/Hostile Event Response) Program Specialist.

 Mr. Jon Stewart, PMP, MEP is a Senior Associate with EPS specializing in the full spectrum of preparedness, including planning, training, and exercises.
 For the past 18 years, he has worked together with local, state, and federal partners to help improve their emergency management and homeland security programs.
 He knows that there are no pre-scripted answers to emergency management and believes in providing customized solutions to all challenges.
 For the past several years, Mr. Stewart has worked with the District of Columbia and the National Capital Region (NCR) on a variety of preparedness and response efforts, including leading the NCR’s CCA preparedness initiatives and supporting the preparation for a variety of mass gatherings, including National Special Security Events (NSSEs).